Complex regional pain syndrome

+Complex regional pain syndrome (CRPS type 1 and type 2), sometimes referred to by the hyponyms reflex sympathetic dystrophy (RSD) or reflex neurovascular dystrophy (RND), is a rare and severe form of neuroinflammatory and dysautonomic disorder causing chronic pain, neurovascular, and neuropathic symptoms.
+Although it can vary widely, the classic presentation occurs when severe pain from a physical trauma or neurotropic viral infection outlasts the expected recovery time, and may subsequently spread to uninjured areas.
+The symptoms of types 1 and 2 are the same, except type 2 is associated with nerve injury.

-Complex regional pain syndrome (CRPS) is any of several painful conditions that are characterized by a continuing (spontaneous and/or evoked) regional pain that is seemingly disproportionate in time or degree to the usual course of any known trauma or other lesion.
-Usually starting in a limb, it manifests as pain, swelling, limited range of motion, and/or changes to the skin and bones.
-It may initially affect one limb and then spread throughout the body; 35% of affected people report symptoms throughout their whole bodies.
-Two types exist: reflex sympathetic dystrophy (RSD) and causalgia.
-Having both types is possible.
+Usually starting in a single limb, CRPS often first manifests as pain, swelling, limited range of motion, or partial paralysis, and/or changes to the skin and bones.
+It may initially affect one limb and then spread throughout the body; 35% of affected individuals report symptoms throughout the body.
+Two types are thought to exist: CRPS type 1 (previously referred to as reflex sympathetic dystrophy) and CRPS type 2 (previously referred to as causalgia).
+It is possible to have both types.

+Amplified musculoskeletal pain syndrome, a condition that is similar to CRPS, primarily affects pediatric patients, falls under rheumatology and pediatrics, and is generally considered a subset of CRPS type I.

 Classification

-The classification system in use by the International Association for the Study of Pain (IASP) divides CRPS into two types.
-It is recognised that people may exhibit both types of CRPS.
+The classification system in use by the International Association for the Study of Pain (IASP) divides CRPS into two types based on the presence or absence of measurable nerve pathophysiology.

 Signs and symptoms

 Clinical features of CRPS have been found to be inflammation resulting from the release of certain pro-inflammatory chemical signals from surrounding nerve cells; hypersensitization of pain receptors; dysfunction of local vasoconstriction and vasodilation; and maladaptive neuroplasticity.